JimPaine/makecode-arcade-tutorials/ks1-catch-game.md

 ## Lets play!

-Click on the game console icon on the top left and try your game out!
+Click on the game console icon on the bottom right and try your game out!

 **Discussion**